Humans are social creatures.

 Mental challenges can create roadblocks in the internal world – making it extremely difficult to connect with others.
 Patterns of isolation and avoidance may seem like easier solutions at first but can make loneliness and disconnection worse later on.
 Life may feel difficult and lonely right now, but it doesn’t have to stay like this.

-Our Process to Help You Deal With Grief
+Our Process to Help You In A Group Setting

 What Happens in Group Counseling?